 Language learning module takes the user’s speech as input and automatically detects grammatical errors, corrects them and then sends the corrected sentence to the user as a feedback to improve the his competence of foreign languages.
 The language learning module consists of grammar error correction function and expression learning function.
 The grammar error correction function detects errors included in the user’s spoken sentences and corrects them, while the expression learning function provides feedback of the grammar error and suggests better expressions to the user.

-Grammar error dectection sub-function: to detect grammatical errors in the spoken sentences of the users.
+Grammar error detection sub-function: to detect grammatical errors in the spoken sentences of the users.
 The grammatical errors are limited to those defined in the system and multiple errors can be detected in one sentence.
 Various error detection models are used for the grammar error detection

 Grammar error correction sub-function: to provide the correction information for the detected grammar errors.
 Error correction function produces the grammar error correction information by using the POS of the error words and context information around the words.